Materials: Acrylic on MDF board.

-The Joy of Listening to Miles Davis is an abstract painting about jazz music.
+The story behind The Joy of Listening to Miles Davis

 I had often wondered how a painter would go about painting an emotion like the joy of listening to music.
 I knew it was almost impossible to depict with a realist form of painting.
 I possibly could have painted a copy of a photograph of him performing in a smoky nightclub with an enraptured audience.
 But I knew that it wouldn’t even come close to portraying the emotion of the joy I felt.